TheBreakingGoodProject/ELN-Templates/README.md

 `Provide a little information about the ELN owner/s and/or user/s and the projects they are working on which will be held in the ELN.
 Share links to GitHub profiles and other external website.`

-`Explain how a new comer might navigate your ELN.
+`Explain how a newcomer might navigate your ELN.
 We recommend using the Wiki as a central stop for visitors (don't forget to link to it) and linking through from there to other locations in the ELN.`

 ---
 ## Experimental Identifiers